-Lambda has credibility because of some of its customers: InVision, CircleCI, and 9GAG and adheres to quite a “democratic” position regarding its pricing model — one million requests and 400 terabyte-seconds of compute time per month.
-This is a sufficient amount to try it out, size up all the pros and cons, without getting a huge bill.
+Lambda has benefited from increased credibility and profile as a result of the success some of its high profile customers such as InVision, CircleCI, and 9GAG have had using it.
+Another strength is the “democratic” approach it takes to its standard pricing model which allows for up to one million requests and 400 terabyte-seconds of compute time per month.
+This is more than sufficient for you to take it for a spin to size up all the pros and cons within the context of your particular needs without being hit by a huge bill.

-The Azure platform from Microsoft is quickly expanding its functions (as well as its client base), as it competes with AWS for market share.
-Supported resources are pretty much the same to what AWS offers, but Azure also provides quite a few additional features specific to the .NET and Typescript audience.
+As might be expected, we also have significant Azure consulting experience at K&C. Microsoft is quickly expanding Azure functionalities suite (as well as its client base), as it goes head-to-head with AWS for market share.
+Supported resources are pretty much along the same lines to what AWS offers but Azure also provides quite a few additional features specific to the .NET and Typescript audience.

-Talking about the community of developers, Microsoft documents all its products and creates the most comfortable conditions for further improvements.
-Its pricing model also ensures constant community growth.
-Azur boasts cost estimates that are in fact the lowest among large providers when citing the same workload.
+Microsoft takes care of its community of developers by meticulously documenting all its products and creates the conditions for further improvements.
+Azure’s attractive pricing model also ensures constant community growth.
+Azure boasts cost estimates that are the lowest among large providers when comparing offers for the same workload.

-Choosing between the two major players (AWS and Azure), you are more likely to choose the one with the most comfortable environment and best support for the technologies that you’d like to apply on the stack.
+If choosing between the two major players (AWS and Azure), you are most likely to choose the one that provides the most comfortable environment and best support for the technologies that you anticipate applying on the stack.

-Considering its documentation, it’s easy to see that Google has put lots of effort into making it in-depth, easy-to-understand and simple to navigate.
+The attention to detail that has been paid to its documentation demonstrates that Google has put significant effort into making it in-depth, easy-to-understand and simple to navigate.

-Each talk about the disadvantages of a serverless approach begins with the topic of complicated observability, which causes developers to lose a substantial part of critical insight into their functions.
-Therefore, an overwhelming majority of developers just don’t know how to work with new features in order to perform even the simplest tasks.
+Any discussion on the disadvantages of a serverless approach inevitably begins with the topic of complicated observability.
+This compromises the critical insight into their functions that developers require.
+The result is an overwhelming majority of developers that just don’t know how to work with new features, inhibiting their ability to perform even the simplest tasks.

-Although the issue is pretty hard, serverless observability could become much better in the next couple of years.
-Some monitoring and logging platforms have already seen some massive improvements in a short period of time.
-In any case, it’s better to keep on our toes due to the fact that serverless functions are stateless makes, which them hard to debug in the majority of cases.
+Although the issue is complicated, serverless observability should improve significantly over the next couple of years.
+Some monitoring and logging platforms have already seen massive improvements over a short period of time.
+In the meanwhile, it’s better to keep on our toes.
+Serverless functions are stateless, which in many cases makes them hard to debug.

-When you think “serverless”, “cold starts” often come to mind as well.
+When we think “serverless”, “cold starts” often comes to mind as well.

-Yet, there is a pretty easy workaround — just keep your functions “warm”.
+Fortunately, there is a relatively simple workaround — just keep your functions “warm”.
 This is possible if you hit them at regular intervals.
-Note however, that this works only for smaller functions or workflows that are pretty straightforward.
+Note however, that this works only for smaller functions or workflows that are quite straightforward.

-If you want to lessen cold start times, you should always mind the size of your application, and thus your code.
-Also, we advise you to choose the language more carefully — good choices are Python or Go.
+If you want to reduce cold start times, you should always minimise the size of your application and thus your code.
+Also, we advise you to choose the language you use carefully — our preference is generally for Python or Go.